- acquire access to an optical disc drive that has writing capability (with the logos DVD, RW and ReWritable on the drive tray)

-When shutting down Puppy GNU/Linux one will be offered one or more of the following options:
+When shutting down Puppy GNU/Linux one will be given one or more of the following options:

 - create a personal storage save file with the option of selecting its preferred location.

-- save any new user data (session) to one's personal save file located on any partition
+- any additional software or data may be written to one's personal save file located on any partition

-- save any new user data (session) to the same optical disc from which one is running the operating system
+- such data is desired to be stored on the same optical disc from which one is running the operating system

 - use high-quality DVD+RW optical discs, such as the Verbatim brand